 VISION & MISSION

-Our vision is to build and initiate a vast number of DAC plants before 2030.
-Our group exploring forefront DAC technology, intense research, and cross-sector collaboration.
+Our vision is to build and initiate a vast number of Direct Air Capture plants before 2030.
+Our group exploring forefront Direct Air Capture technology, intense research, and cross-sector collaboration

 Climate change already affects millions of people.
 Extreme droughts, forest fires, flooding and melting glaciers.